When a child in your community is diagnosed with cancer, it’s natural to want to help their family, but you might not always know how to lend a hand.

 Be the messenger

-Van Meter says many parents tire of answering the same questions repeatedly.
+Van Meter says many parents of children with cancer tire of answering the same questions repeatedly.
 With permission from the parents, you can be the messenger to spread information and news.
-Just verify with the parents what information can be shared and with whom.
+Just verify with the family what information can be shared and with whom.

-Just because a child is in the hospital, parents’ responsibilities don’t stop.
+Just because a child is in the hospital for cancer treatment, parents’ responsibilities don’t stop.
 They may have other children to care for, may need to continue to work outside the home or simply need help caring for their home.
 Friends can lend a hand by:

 - Providing rides and helping out with other siblings